• Skip to main content

 • Cucumber: I used an English cucumber to make it.
 Aim for an organic cucumber if you want to use the skin too.

 • Carrot: choose any type you like.
-Use colorful carrots if you can find them for extra color.
+Use colorful fresh carrots if you can find them for extra color.

 • Sesame seeds & peanuts: simply omit if you don't have them.
 If the salad makes the main part of your meal, then definitely try to boost with high-in-calories nuts or seeds to keep hunger away longer.
 Roasted cashews would also be amazing.